The Ranch Resort

+The Ranch Resort is a leisure complex in the Capricorn District of the Limpopo Province.

+The Ranch Conservancy, situated 25 kilometers south of Polokwane in South Africa, spans 1000 hectares and provides facilities for sports, exhibitions, conservation, accommodation, and conferencing.

 A 12-hole par 3 – Executive Golf Course was officially opened in May, 2010 by the Premier of Limpopo Province, Mr. Cassel Mathale.

 History

 The Shearer family established The Ranch in May 1960 initially as a stopover for people travelling between Zimbabwe (then Rhodesia) and South Africa.
 As the establishment became better known, it developed into a leisure and conference resort, now known as The Ranch Resort.

 On May 22, 2010 the Shearer family, owners of The Ranch Resort, celebrated 50 years in hospitality at a special function where The Premier of Limpopo Province, Mr Cassel Mathale, officially opened The Ranch Resort 12-hole, par-3 Executive Golf Course and Academy.
 VIP guests included the South African Minister of International Relations and Co-operation, Ms. Maite Nkoana Mashabane who gave the keynote address, and Minister of Health Dr. Aaron Motsoaledi.

 Tourism

-The Ranch Resort's geographical position is convenient for travelers visiting or passing through Polokwane and the Limpopo Province as it is centrally situated within the province.
-Limpopo offers many tourist attractions from mountains, forests, the Kruger National Park, private game reserves, and historical heritage attractions like the neighboring Makapansgat Valley World Heritage Site.
-The Ranch Resort offers visitor attractions in its own right, featuring daily activities like horseback safaris, game drives, lion tours, golf, eco-tourism, and sports activities.
+The Ranch Resort's location goes through Polokwane and the Limpopo Province, because it is centrally located within the province.
+Limpopo has a variety of tourism attractions, including mountains, forests, the Kruger National Park, private game reserves, and historical heritage sites such as the nearby Makapansgat Valley World Heritage Site.
+The Ranch Resort has its own visitor attractions, including equestrian safaris, wildlife drives, lion tours, golf, eco-tourism, and sports activities.